Journey through Italy: Milan to the Amalfi Coast

 - Round-trip flights booked through Go Ahead Tours arrive in Milan and depart from Naples (or Catania on the tour extension).
 A representative from Go Ahead Tours will meet you at the airport and take you to your hotel.
 Please remain in the arrival lounge, as the representative might be escorting one of your fellow travelers to the bus at the time of your arrival.

-- Transfers to and from the airport at your destination are included for travelers who have purchased their flights through Go Ahead Tours.
-Travelers who purchase their own flights may request airport transfers with Go Ahead Tours for an additional cost.
+- Transfers to and from the airport at the beginning and end of the tour are included for travelers who purchased their flights through Go Ahead Tours.
+Travelers who booked their own flights are responsible for securing their own airport transfers.

 - Water taxi rides in Venice are included in the price of your tour.
 (The tour extension also includes a flight from Naples to Catania.)